gzgracez/CS-109A-Final-Project/docs/background.md

 <iframe src="https://open.spotify.com/embed/user/gzgracez2/playlist/4B3qR5p6PD8nXXeq4C0Gz7" width="300" height="80" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 # Approach
+First, we asked Grace to label a set of songs as included in her playlist and another set of songs as songs she would not want to listen to.
+We used Spotify API to download her playlists with feature data for each song in the playlist.
-We split our data into a training and test set.
-We then built and fit a variety of classifiers for Grace's playlist on the training set.
+We then randomly split this data into a training and test set.
+Next, we built and fit a variety of classifiers for Grace's playlist on the training set.
 Models we built include:
 - Logistic Regression
 - Logistic Regression With Quadratic Terms
 - Logistic Regression With L1 Regularization